Somalia: Health

-Until the collapse of the federal government in 1991, the organizational and administrative structure of Somalia's healthcare sector was overseen by the Ministry of Health.
-Regional medical officials enjoyed some authority, but healthcare was largely centralized.
+Until the collapse of the federal government in 1991, the organisational and administrative structure of Somalia's healthcare sector was overseen by the Ministry of Health.
+Regional medical officials enjoyed some authority, but healthcare was largely centralised.
 The socialist government of former President of Somalia Siad Barre had put an end to private medical practice in 1972.
 Much of the national budget was devoted to military expenditure, leaving few resources for healthcare, among other services.

 Somalia's public healthcare system was largely destroyed during the ensuing civil war.
-As with other previously nationalized sectors, informal providers have filled the vacuum and replaced the former government monopoly over healthcare, with access to facilities witnessing a significant increase.
+As with other previously nationalised sectors, informal providers have filled the vacuum and replaced the former government monopoly over healthcare, with access to facilities witnessing a significant increase.
 Many new healthcare centres, clinics, hospitals and pharmacies have in the process been established through home-grown Somali initiatives.
 The cost of medical consultations and treatment in these facilities is low, at $5.72 per visit in health centres (with a population coverage of 95%), and $1.89–3.97 per outpatient visit and $7.83–13.95 per bed day in primary through tertiary hospitals.

 Comparing the 2005–2010 period with the half-decade just prior to the outbreak of the conflict (1985–1990), life expectancy actually increased from an average of 47 years for men and women to 48.2 years for men and 51 years for women.
-Similarly, the number of one-year-olds fully immunized against measles rose from 30% in 1985–1990 to 40% in 2000–2005, and for tuberculosis, it grew nearly 20% from 31% to 50% over the same period.
+Similarly, the number of one-year-olds fully immunised against measles rose from 30% in 1985–1990 to 40% in 2000–2005, and for tuberculosis, it grew nearly 20% from 31% to 50% over the same period.

 The number of infants with low birth weight fell from 16 per 1,000 to 0.3, a 15% drop in total over the same time frame.
 Between 2005 and 2010 as compared to the 1985–1990 period, infant mortality per 1,000 births also fell from 152 to 109.6.
 Significantly, maternal mortality per 100,000 births fell from 1,600 in the pre-war 1985–1990 half-decade to 1,100 in the 2000–2005 period.
 The number of physicians per 100,000 people also rose from 3.4 to 4 over the same time frame, as did the percentage of the population with access to sanitation services, which increased from 18% to 26%.